InfluxCommunity/influxdb3-java/examples/README.md

 # Examples

 > :warning: The examples depends on the "influxdb3-java" module and this module should be built first by running "mvn install" in the root directory.
-> :warning: When using Java 9 or later, some JDK internals must be exposed by adding `--add-opens=java.base/java.nio=ALL-UNNAMED` to your JVM arguments.
+> :warning: Some JDK internals must be exposed by adding `--add-opens=java.base/java.nio=ALL-UNNAMED` to your JVM arguments.

 ## Basic